 To those of us suffering under the delusion that the Constitution was supposed to "secure the Blessings of Liberty," Breyer reveals that its purpose was "to create a framework for democratic government -- a government that, while protecting basic individual liberties, permits citizens to govern themselves."
 But how can it protect "individual liberties" when such protection is precisely what doesn't allow "citizens to govern themselves"?
 Or is "basic" actually Breyerspeak for as few as possible?

 At this point a certain feeling may be creeping over many, an eerie kind of déjà vu.
 It grows only stronger when Dionne reclaims the mic.
 "Breyer's argument," he explains, "leads not to judicial activism but to judicial humility.
 He insists that courts take care to figure out what the people's representatives intended when they passed laws.
 You might say that justices should not behave like imperious English professors who insist they can interpret the true meaning of words better than those who actually wrote them."
 Now that tore away the disguise, didn't it?
 This isn't the "living document"/"evolving Constitution" rhetoric that the Left's been blaring all these years.
 The exalting of majoritarian democracy over individual liberty, the insistence that this view reflects the "intentions" of the Framers of the Constitution -- who can mistake it?
+Who can still not see that behind the meek figure of Stephen Breyer looms -- as his alter ego -- the monstrous presence of ROBERT BORK?!

 How did this happen?
 How did the same ideology and even terminology -- damned to the lowest depths by the Left not even twenty years ago -- rise up to possess its soul?
 Once again, the seeming mystery is explained by hypocrisy.
 Back when the Court "over-emphasized the importance of constitutional protections of property," liberals embraced this ideology as a weapon against such "over-emphasis."
 However, by 1987, liberals feared -- quite rightly, let there be no doubt -- that this same weapon would endanger many liberties sacred to the coalition of advocacy groups that by then defined "liberalism."
 Think about it: How many feminists would sacrifice the "importance of constitutional protections" of privacy to "the Constitution's protection of the citizen's freedom to participate in government"?
 How many would oppose those "constitutional protections" for women that "denied legislators the ability to resolve social problems" such as overpopulation or "population contraction" (take your pick)?